In this guide, learn how to start a link-building campaign to increase your SEO ranking and raise awareness of your brand and your website.

 - Where does your target audience live?
 Are they bloggers, social media accounts, or company websites?

-Using tools like SemRush, check potential link targets generated for your content.
+Using SEO tools like SemRush, check potential link targets generated for your content.
 Software like SemRush makes this easy by creating a list of websites that you can sort through and pick from to add to your link building campaign.
 Follow these steps to find your curated list:

 - Log in to SemRush